redBearded23/infoSecNotes/infosec_notes/LinuxPrivilegeEscalation.md

   - `ps axjf` : view process tree
   - `ps aux` : processes for all users (a), displays user that launched the process (u)and shows processes that are not attached to a terminal (x)
 - `env` : show environmental variables
-- `sudo -l` : target system may be configured to run some commands with root privs; this command lists all commands the logged in user can run using sudo
+- `sudo -l` : target system may be configured to run some commands with root privs; this command lists all commands the logged in user can run with root privileges
+  - sometimes like this you'll find that you're able to **run certain commands as root without the root password**
+  - with a misconfigured binary like this we can try to exploit them with `GTFOBins` (Unix binaries that can be exploited by attacker to bypass local security restriction) --> <https://gtfobins.github.io/>
 - `ls -la` : no comment necessary
 - `id` : provides general overview of user's privilege and group memberships; **can also be used to obtain same information for another user**
 - `/etc/passwd` : see further down